HPC-dev-acc/mario-demo/docs/20-design.md

 - Officeman rendering multiplies the draw scale by `1.25` around the sprite center: `ctx.save(); ctx.translate(cx, cy); ctx.scale(1.25,1.25); ...; ctx.restore();` Collision boxes remain unscaled.
 - Level geometry loads from `assets/objects.custom.js` (falling back to `objects.js`).
 Each object entry is `{ type, x, y, transparent?, collision?[] }`. `buildCollisions()` converts these into solid tile masks, and `spawnLights()` instantiates traffic lights with phases.
 - NPC spawn height uses the player's `baseH` so that temporary slide height changes do not affect NPC size or ground alignment.
+- NPC collision boxes use a fixed `TILE` width regardless of sprite dimensions to ensure consistent player interactions.
   NPC templates specify `{speed, sprites, width, height}` and are shallow-cloned for each spawn.
 The spawn routine places new NPCs at `(LEVEL_W + 24, groundY)` so they walk into view from the right.
 State transitions are driven by timers:
   ```js
   switch(npc.state){